packem/packem.github.io/content/docs/extended-configurations.md

 Module bundling is much more than mere string concatenation so allowing tools like [Babel](https://babeljs.io/) to transform your code is necessary.

 Create a new field relative to the (required) `root` and `output` fields called `transformer`.
 Under this field, add a `babelPresets` and/or a `babelPlugins` field(s).
-Both fields accept an array of strings that indicate which Babel presets and/or plugins should be used during transformation.
+Both fields accept an array of strings that indicate which Babel presets and/or plugins should be used during transformation respectively.

 By default, Packem includes `@babel/core` so you don't need to install it.
 The configuration psuedocode below shows how to add `@babel/preset-env` and `@babel/plugin-syntax-dynamic-import` to your code.